Online vs. In-Person Bass Lessons: What's Different?

 Camera angle

 People assume in-person is better for watching technique.
-In my experience it's the other way around.
+In my experience it is the other way around.
 In a room, a teacher is usually sitting a few feet away and looking at your hands from the side.
-That's a real angle and a real distance.
+That is a real angle and a real distance.

-Online, you point a webcam directly at your fretboard and hands.
-I get a close-up, head-on view of your left hand on the neck and your right hand at the strings — the exact views that matter for correcting technique.
+Online, you point a webcam directly at your fingerboard and hands.
+I get a close-up, head-on view of your left hand on the neck and your right hand at the strings, which are the exact views that matter for correcting technique.
 If we need a different angle, you move the camera.
-You can't do that in a room without making the teacher get up.
+You cannot do that in a room without making the teacher get up.

 Location freedom

-In-person ties you to whoever lives within driving distance.
-That's it.
-In some cities that's a deep bench of players.
-In a lot of towns it's one or two teachers, or none.
-Online removes that constraint entirely.
-If the right teacher for you is on the other side of the country, or the other side of the world, you can study with them.
+In-person ties you to whoever happens to live within driving distance of you.
+In some cities that is a deep bench of players, and in a lot of towns it is one or two teachers, or none at all.
+Online removes that constraint entirely, and if the right teacher for you is on the other side of the country, or the other side of the world, you can study with them.

 The one-time setup tradeoff

-It's fair to call out the real cost of online: the gear.
-Here's what a working setup looks like.
+It is fair to call out the real cost of online, which is the gear.
+A working setup breaks down about like this.

 You buy it once.
-Once it's on your desk and working, it's permanent — you sit down, plug in the bass, open Zoom, and go.
+Once it is on your desk and working, it is permanent, you sit down, plug in the bass, open Zoom, and go.
 No drive, no setup time, no packing gear in and out of the car every week.

-Compare that to the standing cost of in-person: you pack the bass, load the car, drive across town, park, unpack, play the lesson, reverse the whole thing on the way home.
+Compare that to the standing cost of in-person, where you pack the bass, load the car, drive across town, park, unpack, play the lesson, and reverse the whole thing on the way home.
 An hour of lesson ends up costing you two hours of your day plus gas.
-Over a year, that's a lot of time and money that never shows up on the lesson invoice.
+Over a year, that is a lot of time and money that never shows up on the lesson invoice.

 Side-by-side comparison